gammapy/gammapy/docs/user-guide/datasets/index.rst

 either according to the above specification, or (by default), according to the `OGIP standards <https://gamma-astro-data-formats.readthedocs.io/en/v0.1/ogip/index.html>`__.

-`~gammapy.datasets.FluxPointsDatasets` are serialised as `gammapy.estimators.FluxPoints` objects, which contains a set of `gammapy.maps.Map` objects storing the estimated flux as function of energy, and some optional quantities like typically errors, upper limits, etc. It also contains a reference model, serialised as a `~gammapy.modeling.models.TemplateSpectralModel`.
+`~gammapy.datasets.FluxPointsDataset` are serialised as `gammapy.estimators.FluxPoints` objects, which contains a set of `gammapy.maps.Map` objects storing the estimated flux as function of energy, and some optional quantities like typically errors, upper limits, etc. It also contains a reference model, serialised as a `~gammapy.modeling.models.TemplateSpectralModel`.